Portrait of a turtle in the sand

 Why you should not buy reptiles

-Reptiles are wild animals - it is usually almost impossible to keep them in a species-appropriate way in an apartment.
-The animals grow throughout their lives and a terrarium quickly becomes too small.
-An aquatic turtle, for example, often grows to the size of a soup plate and a green iguana up to two meters long.
-In addition to their size, many people underestimate the long life expectancy of these animals.
-Not to mention the demands they place on their environment: Reptiles need different temperature ranges in their habitat, suitable lighting and humidity in the air and soil.
-The right climate can only be achieved, if at all, with greater technical and financial effort.
-This is because it requires expensive technology and, depending on the species, a lot of electricity.
-In addition, there are not always vets who specialize in reptiles.
-Feeding is also problematic.
+• High demands on their environment: The animals grow throughout their lives, a terrarium quickly becomes too small.
+An aquatic turtle, for example, often reaches the size of a soup plate, while a green iguana can grow up to two metres long.
+Reptiles also need different temperature ranges in their habitat, suitable lighting and humidity in the air and soil.
+The right climate can only be achieved at great expense, if at all - expensive technology and, depending on the species, a lot of electricity are required.

-Some reptiles need complete or even live animals such as mice, rats and other small rodents as food.
+• Problematic feeding: Some reptiles need complete or even live animals such as mice, rats and other small rodents as food.
 This means stress and a cruel death for the animals to be fed.
 The situation cannot be compared with that in the wild, as the prey animals in the terrarium have no way of escaping.
 In addition, the food animals are often not kept in a species-appropriate manner.
-Reptiles in private households also pose a health risk.
-For example, they can transmit salmonella to humans.
-Furthermore, keeping exotic animals promotes the extinction of species in the wild, as wild-caught animals are still allowed to be traded.

 Trade in exotic animals without hurdles